About the ICR

 The activity of the steering committee is governed by the royal decree of 29 October 2001.

 Since 2004, the National Bank of Belgium has also been responsible for managing a separate database (or register) of unregulated records (abbreviated ENR in French).
 This register contains information only on payment defaults under credit agreements and financial commitments that do not fall within the statutory scope of application of the ICR.
-This concerns, for example, defaults on loans extended by unregulated institutions (such as shops offering instalment sales).

 The National Bank of Belgium manages this database pursuant to an agreement concluded with participating lenders.
 The latter are thus able to obtain information on individuals reported to be in arrears of payment.

 This database is distinct from the Individual Credit Register (ICR), which has a statutory basis.